Cairo City – The Beating Heart of Egypt

 Islamic Cairo – A World of Minarets and Medieval Wonders

-Islamic Cairo is a UNESCO World Heritage Site that takes visitors back to the Islamic Golden Age.
+Islamic Cairo is a UNESCO World Heritage Site that transports visitors back to the Islamic Golden Age.
 Walking through the narrow alleys of Khan El Khalili bazaar, surrounded by the scent of spices and the sound of artisans at work, you’ll encounter architectural gems like Al-Azhar Mosque, Sultan Hassan Mosque, and the Citadel of Salah El-Din.
-These medieval marvels highlight Cairo’s significance as a center of learning and faith.
+These medieval marvels highlight the city's significance as a center of learning and faith.

 Al-Muizz Street and Its Timeless Charms